Löwenheim–Skolem theorem: Historical notes

 This account is based mainly on Dawson (1993).
 To understand the early history of model theory one must distinguish between syntactical consistency (no contradiction can be derived using the deduction rules for first-order logic) and satisfiability (there is a model).
 Somewhat surprisingly, even before the completeness theorem made the distinction unnecessary, the term consistent was used sometimes in one sense and sometimes in the other.

-The first significant result in what later became model theory was Löwenheim's theorem in Leopold Löwenheim's publication "Über Möglichkeiten im Relativkalkül" (1915):
+The first significant result in what later became model theory was Löwenheim's theorem in Leopold Löwenheim's publication "Über Möglichkeiten im Relativkalkül" [On possibilities in the calculus of relatives] (1915):

 For every countable signature σ, every σ-sentence that is satisfiable is satisfiable in a countable model.

 Löwenheim's paper was actually concerned with the more general Peirce-Schröder calculus of relatives (relation algebra with quantifiers).
 He also used the now antiquated notations of Ernst Schröder.
-For a summary of the paper in English and using modern notations see Brady (2000).
+For a summary of the paper in English and using modern notation see Brady (2000).

 According to the received historical view, Löwenheim's proof was faulty because it implicitly used Kőnig's lemma without proving it, although the lemma was not yet a published result at the time.
 In a revisionist account, Badesa (2004) considers that Löwenheim's proof was complete.

 Skolem (1920) gave a (correct) proof using formulas in what would later be called Skolem normal form and relying on the axiom of choice:

-Every countable theory which is satisfiable in a model M, is satisfiable in a countable substructure of M.
+Every countable theory which is satisfiable in a model M is satisfiable in a countable substructure of M.

 Skolem (1922) also proved the following weaker version without the axiom of choice:

 Every countable theory which is satisfiable in a model is also satisfiable in a countable model.

 Skolem (1929) simplified Skolem (1920).
-Finally, Anatoly Ivanovich Maltsev (Анато́лий Ива́нович Ма́льцев, 1936) proved the Löwenheim–Skolem theorem in its full generality (Maltsev 1936).
+Finally, Anatoly Maltsev proved the Löwenheim–Skolem theorem in its full generality (Maltsev 1936).
 He cited a note by Skolem, according to which the theorem had been proved by Alfred Tarski in a seminar in 1928.
 Therefore, the general theorem is sometimes known as the Löwenheim–Skolem–Tarski theorem.
 But Tarski did not remember his proof, and it remains a mystery how he could do it without the compactness theorem.

 It is somewhat ironic that Skolem's name is connected with the upward direction of the theorem as well as with the downward direction: